Sahith02/automated-attendance-manager-web-app/README.md

 * add student to database page
 * update student attendance and details page
 * view all students details page with detailed summary and attendance status

+### Other part of the project:
+The other part of the project (web app and face recognition) can be found [here](https://github.com/Sahith02/automated-attendance-manager-react-native).